-Figure 1: Southern Growth corridor (Eco Expressway)
+Figure 1: Southern Growth corridor

-- 3.17 The scheme comprises a package of major bus priority and other integrated transport measures running east-west to create a high quality, frequent cross-city bus corridor linking key regeneration zones, areas of housing, employment and commercial development.
-Proposed improvements include road widening, junction remodelling and Intelligent Transport Systems measures to improve the efficiency of bus movements. - 3.18 The Boots site will also benefit from bus infrastructure improvements included in the D2N2 Strategic Economic Plan Infrastructure Programme for delivery 2016/17 to 2017/18 for the Nottingham Enterprise Zone, which include Bus priority measures on Thane Road. - 3.19 Successful grant funding from the green bus fund together with funding from the Workplace Parking Levy enabled the expansion of the electric buses across the city, taking the total number of electric buses in Nottingham to 58 in 2016.
-The electric bus network will support key existing and future employment land sites within the Nottingham area. - 3.20 Nottingham City Transport, in partnership with the council, has also been awarded grant funding under the government's OLEV Low emission bus scheme. £4.4m has been awarded to buy 53 bio-gas fuelled double deckers, and the installation of supporting fuelling infrastructure at the Parliament Street garage.
-It is anticipated that these buses will form part of the NCT fleet in 2017.
+3.18 The scheme comprises a package of major bus priority and other integrated transport measures running east-west to create a high quality, frequent cross-city bus corridor linking key regeneration zones, areas of housing, employment and commercial development.
+Proposed improvements include road widening, junction remodelling and Intelligent Transport Systems measures to improve the efficiency of bus movements.

+- 3.19 The Boots site will also benefit from infrastructure improvements included in the D2N2 Strategic Economic Plan Infrastructure Programme for delivery in 2018 for the Nottingham Enterprise Zone. - 3.20 Successful grant funding from the green bus fund together with funding from the Workplace Parking Levy enabled the expansion of the electric buses across the city, taking the total number of electric buses in Nottingham to 58.
+The electric bus network will support key existing and future employment land sites within the Nottingham area. - 3.21 Nottingham City Transport, in partnership with the council, has also been awarded grant funding under the government's OLEV Low emission bus scheme. £4.4m has been awarded to buy 53 bio-gas fuelled double deckers, and the installation of supporting fuelling infrastructure at the Parliament Street garage.
+These buses were added to the NCT fleet in 2017.